 Hagrid’s Magical Creatures Motorbike Adventure

 New in 2019, Hagrid’s Magical Creatures Motorbike Adventure is a story coaster that takes riders through the Forbidden Forest.
 You can ride on the motorbike or the sidecar, but the experience is largely the same.
-The best part is having the Harry Potter score blasting through the speakers while coming face-to-face with famous creatures such as Fluffy, the three-headed dog and even Devil’s Snare!
+The best part is having the Harry Potter score blasting through the speakers while coming face-to-face with some of the most famous wizarding world’s rarest magical creatures such as Fluffy, the three-headed dog and even Devil’s Snare!